 In 2010, Holly became the first Dermal Therapist in the Northern Territory after graduating with an Advanced Diploma of Cosmetic Dermal Science.
 In addition, Holly is a Syneron Candela Laser Certified Practitioner, APAN Registered Aesthetics Practitioner - Clinician, and Gold Degree Qualified Member of the Aesthetics Practitioners Advisory Network (APAN).

-Joining Holly is Dermal Therapist Stephanie Mac, and two other specialists; Australian qualified and trained Cosmetic Physician Dr Herbert Hooi performing cosmetic medical treatments for over 12 years, as well as fully qualified Cosmetic and Paramedical Tattoo Artist Lyn O'Connor with over 20 years experience in cosmetic tattooing.
+Joining Holly are two other specialists; Australian qualified and trained Cosmetic Physician Dr Herbert Hooi performing cosmetic medical treatments for over 12 years, as well as fully qualified Cosmetic and Paramedical Tattoo Artist Lyn O'Connor with over 20 years experience in cosmetic tattooing.

 Why Territory Laser Clinic?